Dual Associated Encoder for Face Restoration: Overview

 \section{Overview}

 This supplementary material presents additional results to complement the main manuscript.
 First, we describe the detailed network architecture in Section~\ref{archi}.
-Then, we conduct more ablation studies to demonstrate the effectiveness of the association stage in Section~\ref{ablation}.
+Then, we conduct more ablation studies to demonstrate the effectiveness of the association stage and our auxiliary LQ branch in Section~\ref{ablation}.
 Finally, we show more visual comparisons with state-of-the-art methods in Section~\ref{visual}.